With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Can you see the beauty in this rusty old piece?

-Personally, I think this chair is now stunning!
+Personally, I think this chair is now a show stopper!

 Yes, rusty old furniture can be refinished with paint.

-While the fabric on these bar stools is dirty and worn, the the actual frames were in great condition.
+These fabric bar stools were once dirty and worn, but the actual frames were in great condition.

-Now the bar stools look up to date and are so chic!
+Now the bar stools look up to date and are so chic with new fabric, chalk paint and a little wax.

 Certainly this chair has such beautiful lines, but definitely needs some loving!

-See how to reupholster a chair with a French country, Boho flair.
+You can see here how we reupholstered a chair with a French country, Boho flair.

 Let’s stay connected!
 Follow us on social media!